Invoicing and payment terms

 Many businesses supply goods and services on the basis of informal, verbal arrangements.
 However, if agreements are clearly set out in writing then there is less chance of a dispute.

 It's important to get your terms and conditions right - if they're inadequate or incorrect, it can be difficult to pursue or prevent bad debt.
 You could use different terms and conditions for each order, but it can be beneficial to have standard terms for all transactions.
 If you decide to draft standard terms, it is a good idea to consult a solicitor.
+See find a solicitor for your business.

 Your terms and conditions should cover information on costs, delivery arrangements, data protection and your right to charge interest on late payments.